- Instructions for Form 8082 - Introductory Material

 IU Under the Centralized Partnership Audit Regime

-BBA AARs must always include a computation of the IU (even when the IU is zero or less than zero, or the adjustments don't result in an IU), as determined under section 6225(b).
+BBA AARs must always include a computation of the IU (even when the IU is zero or less than zero, or the adjustments don’t result in an IU), as determined under section 6225(b).
+See Figuring the IU , later, for information on how to figure the IU.
+Also, go to IRS.gov/Businesses/Partnerships/How-To-Figure-an-Imputed-Underpayment.
 Documentation should be included with the AAR that supports the computation of the IU amount.
 The BBA partnership should consider all available guidance issued by the IRS when figuring the IU amount for an AAR.
-If the calculated IU amount results in an amount greater than zero and the partnership doesn't elect under section 6227(b)(2) to have its reviewed year partners take the adjustments into account, the IU amount should be reported on Form 1065, page 1, line 26.
+If the calculated IU amount results in an amount greater than zero and the partnership doesn’t elect under section 6227(b)(2) to have its reviewed year partners take the adjustments into account, the partnership must report and pay the IU and any interest and penalty associated with the IU at the time the AAR is submitted.
+See Interest and penalties applicable to the IU, earlier.

 If the adjustments requested in the AAR result in an IU, generally the partnership must pay the IU.
-Adjustments requested in the AAR that don't result in an IU must be taken into account by each reviewed year partner as if the partnership had made an election under section 6227(b)(2), but only with regard to those adjustments that don't result in an IU.
+Adjustments requested in the AAR that don’t result in an IU must be taken into account by each reviewed year partner as if the partnership had made an election under section 6227(b)(2) but only with regard to those adjustments that don’t result in an IU.
 In this instance, see Forms 8985 and 8986 and the related instructions for reporting amounts not included in the IU.

-When filing an AAR, the partnership may elect under section 6227(b)(2) to have the reviewed year partners take into account adjustments resulting in an IU.
-If the partnership makes the election, the partnership isn't liable for, nor required to pay, the IU related to the adjustments.
-Additionally, if the IU calculation results in an amount that is zero or less than zero, or the adjustments don't result in an IU, then all adjustments are taken into account by the reviewed year partners.
-However, the partnership may have withholding and reporting obligations under chapter 3 or chapter 4 with respect to the adjustments taken into account by the reviewed year foreign partners.
+The partnership may elect under section 6227(b)(2) to have the reviewed year partners take into account adjustments resulting in an IU.
+If the partnership makes the election, the partnership isn’t liable for, nor required to pay, the IU related to the adjustments.
+Additionally, if the IU calculation results in an amount that is zero or less than zero, or the adjustments don’t result in an IU, then all adjustments are taken into account by the reviewed year partners.
+However, the partnership may have withholding and reporting obligations under chapter 3 or 4 with respect to the adjustments taken into account by the reviewed year foreign partners.
 See Forms 8985 and 8986 and their related instructions for how to report these adjustments to reviewed year partners.

-Under section 6227(b)(1), the partnership may modify the IU resulting from adjustments reported in a BBA AAR in accordance with the provisions under section 6225(c), disregarding the provisions under sections 6225(c)(2), (7), and (9).
-Any modification made to the IU under section 6227(b)(1) must be disclosed and fully explained in documentation included with the AAR.
+Under section 6227(b)(1), the partnership may modify the IU in accordance with the provisions under section 6225(c), disregarding the provisions under sections 6225(c)(2), (7), and (9).
 If modifications are applied to the IU, complete and attach Form 8980 and report the modified IU amount on Form 1065, page 1, line 26.

 Regarding modifications, see Item E under Part I, earlier.